Proverbs 27

 Loyal relationships cultivated over time provide essential support during seasons of hardship.

-10 Don’t forsake your friend and your father’s friend.
-Don’t go to your brother’s house in the day of your disaster.
-A neighbor who is near is better than a distant brother.
+10 Do not forsake your friend or your father’s friend, and do not go to your brother’s house in the day of your calamity; better a neighbor nearby than a brother far away.

 The father calls his son to be wise and bring joy to his heart, so he can answer anyone who treats him with contempt.
 The prudent see danger and take refuge, while the simple keep going and suffer.
 The one who puts up security for a stranger should have his garment taken as pledge.
 Loudly blessing a neighbor early in the morning will be taken as a curse, showing that even favorable words can become offensive when timing and manner are foolish.